openstack/releases/doc/source/instructions.rst

 should be acknowledged by the PTL or release liaison to ensure that the development team is aware of the coming change.

+#.
+Prepare the release request by submitting a patch to this
+   repository.

+#.
+Prepare an update to the openstack/requirements repository to
+   change upper-constraints.txt to ensure the new release is tested in the gate.
+You may also need to update global-requirements.txt in the same patch for a release with new features on which a project depends (bug fix releases do not need the requirements updated).
+Use a ``Depends-On`` tag in the commit message to tie the patch to the original release request so that the requirements and constraints patch will not merge until the release request merges.

+#.
+Leave a comment on the release request linking it to the
+   requirements repository update.

 Reviewing a Release Request
 ---------------------------